How to pay for grad school: Going back to school as an adult

 Though going back to school as an adult is a significant investment, there are several federal tax incentives to help ease the financial burden:

-• American Opportunity Credit: If you’re enrolled at least half-time, this credit is worth up to $2,500 for tuition and related expenses for the first four years of undergraduate education.
+• American Opportunity Tax Credit: If you’re enrolled at least half-time, this credit is worth up to $2,500 per student for tuition and related qualifying expenses for the first four years of undergraduate education.
+There are income limitations, and the credit is not available if married, filing separately.

-• Student loan interest deduction: If you graduate with student loans, you may be able to deduct up to $2,500 of the interest you pay on student loans each year depending on your household income.
+• Student loan interest deduction: If you graduate with student loans, you may be able to deduct up to $2,500 of the interest you pay on qualified education loans1 each year depending on your household income.

 When you’re ready to reach out to an Ameriprise financial advisor for a complimentary initial consultation, consider bringing these questions to your meeting.